 We also check to see if periodontal disease is a part of a person’s genetic make-up and try to determine a patient’s brushing habits as well.
 Repeated harsh brushing can cause gums to recede and lead to an increased possibility of periodontal disease and cavities near the base of their teeth.

 After we look at all these factors, we develop the most appropriate treatment plan that addresses immediate issues and helps a patient modify their risk factors as much as possible.
 We may also undertake a deep cleaning method called scaling and root planing.
 In some instances, surgery may also be required depending on how advanced a patient’s periodontal disease is.

-Think Oral Implants and Periodontics serves patients in Paoli, Malvern, Berwyn and surrounding Pennsylvania communities.
+Think Oral Implants and Periodontics offers periodontal disease treatment for patients in Paoli, Malvern, Philadelphia, Phoenixville, Wayne, West Chester, Berwyn and surrounding Pennsylvania communities.